intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_cpp.md

 ### Load

 TensorFlow* has C API: `TF_LoadPluggableDeviceLibrary` to support the pluggable device library.
-To support Intel® Extension for TensorFlow* cc library, we need to modify the orginal C++ code:
+To support Intel® Extension for TensorFlow* cc library, we need to modify the original C++ code:

 a.
 Add the header file: `"tensorflow/c/c_api_experimental.h"`.